On the complexity of proximal gradient and proximal gradient-Newton-CG methods for \(\ell_1\)-regularized Optimization: Introduction

-\textit{This paper aims to develop two second-order methods leveraging negative curvature information, with complexity guarantees for finding approximate second-order stationary points of Problem~\eqref{eq:l1normcom}.} There are three core issues to consider when applying second-order methods to \(\ell_1\)-regularized problems: i) How to characterize the \((\veg, \veh)\)-approximate second-order stationary points for some \(\veg, \veh > 0\)? ii) How to exploit the second-order information of Problem~\eqref{eq:l1normcom} ? iii) How to ensure sufficient descent on the objective function values during iterations to achieve a better global convergence rate?
-We address each of these three questions (or in part) for both methods. \begin{itemize} \item[(i)] We show that the proposed hybrid proximal gradient and negative curvature method (HPGNCM) attains a strong* \((\varepsilon, \varepsilon^{1/2})\)-approximate second-order stationary point within \(\mathcal{O}(\varepsilon^{-2})\) iterations, requiring \(\mathcal{O}(\varepsilon^{-9/4})\) gradient evaluations and Hessian-vector products.
-We show the local superlinear convergence rate of the first phase of HPGNCM under the higher-order metric \(q\)-subregularity property. \item[(ii)] We show that the proposed proximal gradient-Newton-CG method (PGN2CM) attains a weak \((\varepsilon, \varepsilon^{1/2})\)-approximate second-order stationary point within \(\mathcal{O}(\varepsilon^{-3/2})\) iterations, requiring \(\widetilde{\mathcal{O}}(\varepsilon^{-7/4})\) gradient evaluations and Hessian-vector products.
-We show the local superlinear convergence rate of the first phase of PGN2CM under an approximation of the higher-order metric \(q\)-subregularity property for nonconvex \(f\).
-When \(f\) is convex and the Hessian of \(f\) is positive definite at the solution, we show the local superlinear convergence rate of the first phase of PGN2CM with \(q = 1\). \end{itemize} To the best of our knowledge, these are the first practical methods that can directly solve the \(\ell_1\)-regularized optimization problem for an approximate second-order stationary point while providing theoretical guarantees on both iteration and operational complexity.
-In particular, the complexity bounds of PGN2CM matches those of the Newton-CG method for unconstrained optimization.
+\textit{This paper aims to develop two second-order methods leveraging negative curvature information, with complexity guarantees for finding approximate second-order stationary points of Problem~\eqref{eq:l1normcom}.} There are three core issues to consider when applying second-order methods to \(\ell_1\)-regularized problems: i) How to characterize the \((\veg, \veh)\)-approximate second-order stationary points for some \(\veg, \veh > 0\)? ii) How to exploit the second-order information of Problem~\eqref{eq:l1normcom}? iii) How to ensure sufficient descent in the objective function values during iterations to achieve a global iteration complexity of \(\mathcal{O}(\veg^{-3/2})\) when \(\veh = \veg^{1/2}\)?
+We address these three issues (in whole or in part) for both methods. \begin{itemize} \item[(i)] We show that the proposed hybrid proximal gradient and negative curvature method (HPGNCM) attains a strong* \((\varepsilon, \varepsilon^{1/2})\)-approximate second-order stationary point within \(\mathcal{O}(\varepsilon^{-2})\) iterations, requiring \(\mathcal{O}(\varepsilon^{-9/4})\) gradient evaluations and Hessian-vector products.
+We establish the local superlinear convergence rate of the first phase of HPGNCM under the higher-order metric \(q\)-subregularity property. \item[(ii)] We show that the proposed proximal gradient-Newton-CG method (PGN2CM) attains a weak \((\varepsilon, \varepsilon^{1/2})\)-approximate second-order stationary point within \(\mathcal{O}(\varepsilon^{-3/2})\) iterations, requiring \(\widetilde{\mathcal{O}}(\varepsilon^{-7/4})\) gradient evaluations and Hessian-vector products.
+We establish the local superlinear convergence rate of the first phase of PGN2CM under an approximation of the higher-order metric \(q\)-subregularity property for nonconvex \(f\).
+When \(f\) is convex and the Hessian of \(f\) is positive definite at the solution, we show the local superlinear convergence rate of the first phase of PGN2CM with \(q = 1\). \end{itemize} To the best of our knowledge, these are the first practical methods that can directly solve the \(\ell_1\)-regularized optimization problem for an approximate second-order stationary point while providing theoretical guarantees on both iteration and operation complexity.
+In particular, the complexity bounds of PGN2CM match those of the Newton-CG method for unconstrained optimization.